raushan1127/To-do-app-/README.md

 # To-do-app-
-a code repo for crreatin a to do app
+a code repo for creating a to do app